 Ecuador is also a great believer and sponsor of preventative healthcare, meaning that parks, walking trails and health food stores abound – even Ecuadorian supermarkets sell popular expat new age food items like sprouts, hummus, extra virgin olive oil, and the pharmacies are ripe with Chia/Flax Seeds, Vitamin C and don’t forget that Ecuador’s strong direct sunlight at the equator causes your body to produce all its own natural Vitamin D on a daily basis in mere minutes of beneficial exposure (simply duck for cover, put on a hat or apply a smidge of sunscreen for the face, after having had a 15-30 minute consecutive spurt of sun on your uncovered skin).

 4. Climate & Biodiversity galore – ooh, ahh, how did nature bless them so?

-Ecuador is home to nearly 50 different types and variations of climate/ecological areas, all within a land that is the approximate shape and size of the US state of South Carolina.
+Ecuador is home to nearly 50 different types and variations of climate/ecological areas, all within a land that is the approximate size of the US state of Colorado.

 One simply controls their temperature by their altitude in Ecuador, and traveling from one city or corner of Ecuador by bus, taxi or car is a synch – in an hour to several hours you’ve gone from one side of Ecuador to the other on most any point of the trajectory, and kept your same time zone in Ecuador all the while (there’s no daylight savings time in Ecuador so no need to set your clock backward or forward either – the sun rises around 6:00 AM and sets at around 6:00 PM all across the country, all year round).